aidausmanova/FCBench/README.md

-# Transferable Evaluation of Evidence Retrieval and Claim Verification across Fact-Checking Benchmarks
+# How Robust Are Automated Fact-Checking Systems?
+A Cross-Benchmark Evaluation

 FCBench is a modular benchmark framework for evaluating fact-checking pipelines across four datasets.
 It separates evidence retrieval from veracity prediction to pinpoint where systems fail — in finding evidence or in reasoning over it.